Robinlovelace/foss4g22/README.md

 Despite these limitations, and the need for future academic work, the results are already useful.
-Imperfect data-driven evidence is better than no data-driven data, especially when practitioners are aware of the mechanisms underlying route network level estimates of travel behavior such as those presented in this paper.
+Imperfect data-driven evidence is better than no systematic evidence, especially when practitioners are aware of the mechanisms underlying route network level estimates of travel behavior such as those presented in this paper.
 A benefit of the approach is that it based on open source software and reproducible code, allowing others to build on the methods (Lovelace et al., 2020).
 Indeed, a next step building on directly on the research presented in this paper is to use the results to support strategic cycle network planning in Lisbon and the wider area.
-In parallel to efforts to improve route network representations of transport systems we therefore advocate for the use of the approach presented in this paper, and related methods (e.g.
-Cooper, 2018; Vybornova et al., 2022), to be implemented in support of more evidence-based investment in sustainable transport infrastructure at city, regional and national scales worldwide.
+In parallel to efforts to improve route network representations of transport systems we therefore advocate for the use of the approach presented in this paper, and related methods (e.g. Cooper, 2018; Vybornova et al., 2022), to be implemented in support of more evidence-based investment in sustainable transport infrastructure at city, regional and national scales worldwide.

 We thank Lisbon Municipal Government and Transport Infrastructure Ireland for funding this research.